Category Archives: South Africa

 Leaving Kathu, it would appear that the town holds future promise with a lush looking country club and some adjacent residential development.

-We did not hold a similar opinion of Kuruman which, sadly, was dusty and delapidated by first impression.
+We did not hold a similar opinion of Kuruman which, sadly, was dusty and dilapidated by first impression.

-When the hotel manager at check-in warned us off the town’s claim to fame, the Eye of Kuruman, because of threat of vandalism and theft, the day’s fate was sealed.
+When at check-in the manager at Kuruman Hotel warned us off the town’s claim to fame, the Eye of Kuruman, because of threat of vandalism and theft, the day’s fate was sealed.

 We had booked a garden unit and it was right next to the pool so we did with our last afternoon on this roadtrip what we so seldom do on holiday.
 Absolutely nothing.
 And loved it.